fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 10/09
 - Catherine Carstairs, “‘Our Sickness Record Is a National Disgrace’: Adelle Davis, Nutritional Determinism, and the Anxious 1970s”, 461--91.

-{% include alert.html class='danger' title='Weekly reflection' text="
+{% include alert.html class='danger' title='No Weekly Reflection' text="
-No specific prompt or questions this week.
-Just write ~700 words on what you found most interesting, surprising, confusing, similar to / different from what we've read before, etc. Remember the goal is to show that you're familiar with ALL the readings for this week (and connect them to previous ones for max points)!
+We're taking a much-needed break from the weekly reflections (and next week, too, as planned).
+This week we're going to have a READING QUIZ, primarily on the main points of the FRIDAY READING, but with a few big-picture questions about the other readings for this week.
 "%}